sachinjojode/SJ-Interactive-Lab-Hub/Lab 1/README.md

 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 I worked with Nikhil Gangaram.
 He helped out tremendously and the idea for this device was his.
 We worked together closely to make the storyboards, get feedback, and create the videos.
 He put in a lot of time to make the costumes and was a great partner.
 We took some inspiration from Duolingo and how they teach with reinforcement learning.

-# Staging Interaction, Part 2

-This describes the second week's work for this lab activity.

-## Prep (to be done before Lab on Wednesday)

-You will be assigned three partners from other groups.
-Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
-Guess the scene and the goals of the character.
-Ask them about anything that wasn’t clear.

-\*\***Summarize feedback from your partners here.**\*\*

-## Make it your own

-Do last week’s assignment again, but this time:
-1) It doesn’t have to (just) use light,
-2) You can use any modality (e.g., vibration, sound) to prototype the behaviors!
-Again, be creative!
-Feel free to fork and modify the tinkerbell code!
-3) We will be grading with an emphasis on creativity.

-\*\***Document everything here.
-(Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*